 Sometime after nine o’clock stereos begin to blare with Hindi music and it’s “City of God” meets “Flashdance!”

 No one is spared; even the cows and donkeys blossom into psychedelic works of art.
 I spend the remainder of the morning on a third story balcony with a family of snipers who share homemade samosas and fresh ammunition with me.

 By twelve noon, the streets of Mathura are covered with pink flower petals while people, exhausted and intoxicated, slowly retreat to their homes to exchange tales of epic battles with family and friends.

-For me, the Holi experience is a concentrated microcosm of travelling in India.
-This celebration of life is passionate, colourful, bizarre, beautiful, and chaotic, all words that best describe this land which I seem to be drawn back to time and time again.
+For me, the Holi experience is a concentrated microcosm of traveling in India.
+This celebration of life is passionate, colorful, bizarre, beautiful, and chaotic, all words that best describe this land which I seem to be drawn back to time and time again.
 India is not a place you go to see, but rather a place to experience, and there are few better ways to experience it than Holi.

-Brent Lewin is a freelance photographer from Toronto who has traveled extensively in Thailand, India, Myanmar, Nepal and Afghanistan.
+Brent Lewin is a freelance photographer from Toronto who has traveled extensively in Thailand, India, Myanmar, Nepal, and Afghanistan.
 Visit his website BrentLewin.com.